If you’ve got little ones, here’s our guide to childcare options in Switzerland and what you can expect from Swiss

-There are widespread facilities available in Switzerland for very young children.
+There are widespread childcare facilities available in Switzerland for very young children.
 Crèches take children from 0–4 years of age.
 They usually open from 7:00am to 6.30pm, Monday to Friday.

 Parents can enroll children by approaching the crèche directly.
 Places are often in great demand so that waiting lists are commonplace.
 This means that it is never too early to approach the center, preferably during the pregnancy.
 However, crèches generally prioritize children who live in the commune.
 If you are local, your chances of a place is better.

 A slightly different system of family crèches also exists, where children are cared for during part of the week at the home of the family crèche worker, who is employed by the crèche and authorized by the Department of Youth Protection.
 Part of the time is then also spent at the center as well as the person’s home.

 Additional childcare options in Switzerland

 Another option in some cantons are foster families for children from 2 months to 12 years; these are effectively child-minding mothers or fathers.
 These are authorized by the Department of Youth (Service de la Jeunesse) and known as host families (familles d’accueil).

 Child daycare at home

 Parents needing short-term daycare can use child-minding services at the parent’s home for as little as two hours at a time.
 Longer-term daycare is also available for periods of up to one year.

-How to prepare your child for their first day at kindergarten
+How to prepare your child for their first day at childcare in Switzerland

 Make a big fuss about the upcoming start day.
 Take them to the building to see where the school is and let them peek in the windows.
 You can talk about how your child is getting older and is a big kid now.
 Most importantly, be positive.